igorcasmarques/igorcasmarques.github.io/my-story/2-mission-year-one.md

 ### Freehold

-My first companion in Freehold was eccentric.
-Maybe he was neurodivergent, or had a personality disorder.
+My first companion in Freehold, NJ was eccentric.
+Maybe he was neurodivergent, maybe he had a personality disorder—maybe he was just odd.
 During our daily language study in the morning, he chose to study Russian instead of Spanish, even though we never interacted with any Russians.
 When we visited people, he'd often refuse to speak, close his eyes, and go to sleep while I was speaking.
-One time he even ate a house centipede just to be funny.
+One time he even ate a living house centipede just to be funny.

 Regardless, the more I learned Spanish and interacted with Latin American immigrants, the more I became enamoured with the language, the people, and their cultures.
 My Mission President's decision to put me in a Spanish-speaking area had a butterfly effect in my life that I'm very thankful for.